What Are Carbon Credits?

 The carbon credit limits the emission to one tonne of carbon dioxide or the mass of another greenhouse gas with a carbon dioxide equivalent (tCO2e) corresponding to one tonne of carbon dioxide.
 In other words, 1 carbon credit corresponds to 1 metric tonne of carbon dioxide prevented from entering the atmosphere.

-Carbon Credits were created as an answer to the need for controlling emissions (global carbon-dioxide emissions in 2016 were about 36 billion metric tonnes), and as an attempt to reduce the emission of greenhouse and harmful gases coming from industrial activity (industries as power, steel, textile, fertilizer, etc. using all fossil fuels – such as coal, oil and natural gas – that are the major responsible for greenhouse gas emissions).
+Carbon credits were created as an answer to the need for controlling emissions – seeing as global carbon-dioxide emissions in 2016 were about 36 billion metric tonnes.
+They were also intended to reduce the emission of greenhouse and harmful gases from industrial activity in sectors such as power, steel, textile, fertilizer, etc. all of which are using fossil fuels (coal, oil, and natural gas) so much so that they’ve earned the title of those most responsible for greenhouse gas emissions.

 The Kyoto Protocol establishes the quotas of greenhouse gases (denominated in individual units) that each developed country can emit.
 These so-called Assigned Amount Units (AAUs) correspond to an allowance to emit one metric tonne of CO2 or equivalent greenhouse gas.
-Each country then divides its quotas assigning them to local businesses and organizations, setting in this way a limit on the emissions of CO2 for each of them.
+Each country then divides its quotas, assigning them to local businesses and organizations and therefore setting a limit on the emissions of CO2 for each.

-Any government or other regulating body willing to limit the carbon dioxide emissions can issue Carbon Credits.
-Carbon trading follows the principle of an emissions trading (or cap and trade) approach, i.e. a market-based approach in which economic incentives are given to encourage reductions in the emissions of pollutants.
-One of the positive aspects of this approach is that organisations can decide to use the emissions trading schemes in a flexible way, finding the best option to meet policy targets.
+Any government or other regulating body willing to limit carbon dioxide emissions can issue carbon credits.
+Carbon trading follows the principle of an emissions trading, or cap and trade, approach, i.e. a market-based approach in which economic incentives are given to encourage reductions in the emissions of pollutants.
+One of the positive aspects of this approach is that organizations can decide to use the emissions trading schemes in a flexible way, finding the best option to meet policy targets.

-Company A emits less than its target amount of CO2; this means that Company A has a surplus of Carbon Credits.
-Company B, on the other hand, emits more than its target amount of hydrocarbon, so either Company B pays a fine or tries to buy Carbon Credits from another company.
-At this point, Company A and Company B get to an agreement and trade Carbon Credits: Company A sells its surplus to Company B, getting money and a positive image feedback, while Company B buying Carbon Credits from Company A avoids paying a fine.
+Company A emits less than its target amount of CO2; this means that Company A has a surplus of carbon credits.
+Company B, on the other hand, emits more than its target amount of hydrocarbon, so either Company B pays a fine or tries to buy carbon credits from another company.
+At this point, Company A and Company B get to an agreement and trade carbon credits: Company A sells its surplus to Company B, getting money and positive image feedback, while Company B buys carbon credits from Company A and avoids paying a fine.

 Buyers and sellers can also use an exchange platform to trade, which is like a stock exchange for carbon credits.
-In some cases though, it can happen that it is more economic to pay a fine than to buy Carbon Credits due to their high price.
+In some cases though, it can happen that it is cheaper to pay a fine than to buy carbon credits due to their high price.

-Carbon Credits do not have the same value.
-This is mainly because the Carbon Credits market, like any other voluntary market, doesn’t have a central authority that dictates the rules or the approach to pricing them.
-Carbon Credits price can be determined by the market dynamics (primarily driven by supply and demand), the costs of a specific project (the Fairtrade Carbon Credit pricing model offers an excellent example in that sense) or the sponsor supporting the carbon project (i.e. a business initiative that receives funding because of the cut the emission of greenhouse gases).
-In general, voluntary units tend to have less value than the unit sold through a regulated system (as the Clean Development Mechanism, for example).
+All carbon credits do not have the same value.
+This is mainly because the carbon credits market, like any other voluntary market, doesn’t have a central authority that dictates the rules or approach to pricing them.
+Carbon credit prices can be determined by the market dynamics (primarily driven by supply and demand), the costs of a specific project (the Fairtrade carbon credit pricing model offers an excellent example of this), or the sponsor supporting the carbon project i.e. a business initiative that receives funding because of the cut the emission of greenhouse gases.
+In general, voluntary units tend to have less value than the unit sold through a regulated system, such as the Clean Development Mechanism.

-Carbon Credits are stirring up a lot of interest.
-Among the private sector, there is a growing awareness of the true value and the real importance of natural capital (a stable climate, a prosperous ecosystem, use or renewable energies, etc.) and companies are increasingly adopting tools or technologies to lessen the impact on the environment and be more eco-friendly.
+Carbon credits are stirring up a lot of interest.
+Among the private sector, there is a growing awareness of their true value and the importance of natural capital: a stable climate, a prosperous ecosystem, the use of renewable energies, etc. Companies are increasingly adopting tools or technologies to lessen the impact on the environment and be more eco-friendly.

-As it always happens, there are those who see positively the acceleration of the carbon market after years of slow growth, and those who openly criticise them, saying that carbon trading is a false solution to the climate change.
+As normally happens, there are those who see the acceleration of the carbon market after years of slow growth as positive and those who openly criticize it, saying that carbon trading is a false solution to climate change.

-Carbon offsettings plans are getting a relevant position also in the political agenda of some countries, not without contrasts.
-One of the critiques addressed to the Carbon Credits system is the lack of transparency.
-In other words, where do the Carbon Credits go?
-Is just a whole scam that takes advantage of the will of those companies ready to pay (sometimes great sums of money) to offset their emissions of hydrocarbons or does the system really work?
+Carbon offsetting plans are also gaining a relevant position in the political agenda of some countries – but not without some opposition.
+One of the critiques addressed to the carbon credits system is the lack of transparency.
+In other words, where do the carbon credits go?
+Does it take advantage of the will of those companies ready to pay, sometimes great sums of money, to offset their emissions of hydrocarbons, or does the system really work?

-Over the last years, many initiatives were launched to make the Carbon Credits system more transparent and many companies were born offering Carbon Credits for sale to both individuals and businesses: Cool Effect (that informs you about the projects funded with your Carbon Credits), Native Energy, Terra Pass, Stand for Trees, Carbon Funds, etc.
+Over recent years, many initiatives were launched to make the carbon credits system more transparent and many companies were born from selling carbon credits to both individuals and businesses, such as Cool Effect (informs you about the projects funded with your Carbon Credits), Native Energy, Terra Pass, Stand for Trees, Carbon Funds, etc.

 The Submer Take

 The carbon offsetting mechanism per se is actually not that complicated.
-It is difficult to foresee however the effect that the adoption of this system will have on the reduction in global emissions.
+However, it is difficult to foresee the effect that the adoption of this system will have on the reduction in global emissions.

-Here at Submer, we not only set out to bring our customers higher densities, amazing efficiencies in energy and building costs.
-We also want to do our part to lessen the impact of the datacenter industry on climate change, hoping to leave the world in a better state than in which we found it.
+At Submer, we not only set out to provide higher densities and cheaper costs, but also to do our part to lessen the datacenters’ impact on climate change – to leave the world in a better state than how we found it!